 On May 7, 2020, the Company filed a shelf registration statement on Form S-3 with the SEC, which was declared effective on May 19, 2020 (the "2020 Shelf Registration").
 Under the 2020 Shelf Registration, the Company may offer and sell up to \$350,000 of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities or units during the three-year period that commenced upon the 2020 Shelf Registration becoming effective.
 In connection with the filing of the 2020 Shelf Registration, the Company entered into an amended and restated sales agreement with Jefferies pursuant to which it may issue and sell, from time to time, up to an aggregate of \$75,000 of its common stock under its ATM Offering through Jefferies, as a sales agent.
-During the fourth quarter of 2020, the Company issued an aggregate of 2,821,059 shares of its common stock under the ATM Offering, resulting in net proceeds of \$20,612.
-During the three and nine months ended September 30, 2021, the Company issued and sold an additional 114,128 and 5,697,457 shares of its common stock under its ATM Offering, respectively, resulting in net proceeds of \$332 and \$41,063, respectively.
-As of September 30, 2021, there was \$11,517 of shares of common stock remaining under the ATM Offering and, excluding the shares of common stock that may be offered under the ATM Offering, there was approximately \$275,000 of securities available to be issued under the 2020 Shelf Registration.
+Through December 31, 2021, the Company issued and sold an aggregate of 8,581,257 shares of its common stock under the ATM Offering, resulting in net proceeds of \$61,843, which included 4,746,072 shares of common stock issued and sold during the three months ended March 31, 2021 resulting in net proceeds of \$34,709.
+The Company did not sell any shares of its common stock under the ATM Offering during the three months ended March 31, 2022.
+As of March 31, 2022, there were \$11,344 of shares of common stock remaining under the ATM Offering and, excluding the shares of common stock that may be offered under the ATM Offering, there was approximately \$275,000 of securities available to be issued under the 2020 Shelf Registration.